bautheac/finRes/README.md

-The [finRes](https://bautheac.github.io/finRes/) suite provides a collection of packages developed to facilitate data-science and/or research in finance and financial economic The purpose of the [finRes](https://bautheac.github.io/finRes/) suite is to facilitate data-science and/or research in finance and financial economics.
+The [finRes](https://bautheac.github.io/finRes/) suite provides a collection of packages developed to facilitate data-science and/or research in finance and financial economics.
 In particular, it provides helper packages for retrieving and storing locally financial data from Bloomberg as well as for processing this data further for financial modeling for example, although the capabilities of the current version are limited to asset pricing.
 [finRes](https://bautheac.github.io/finRes/) is organised as a set of packages that work in harmony because they share common data representations and ‘API’ design.
 This package is designed to make it